Happy October, friends! We officially made it to pumpkin season (yay!), and everything else that’s wonderful about this time of year.

 - Heat oven to high broil and position a rack at the top of the oven.

 - Arrange eggplant on a baking sheet and drizzle with olive oil and a pinch of sea salt.
 Roast for 4-5 minutes on each side or until the eggplant is deep golden brown (see photo).

 - Remove from pan, stack and wrap loosely in foil to lock in moisture – wait 5 minutes.

 - Peel away most of the skin of the eggplant (a little is OK) and add flesh to a blender or food processor.

 - Peel your roasted garlic and add to the food processor or blender.
-Also add toasted walnuts, lemon juice, a pinch each salt and pepper, harissa paste, smoked paprika, 1 Tbsp olive oil, and maple syrup or coconut sugar.
+Also add toasted walnuts, lemon juice, a pinch each salt and pepper, harissa paste, smoked paprika, 1 Tbsp olive oil (amount as original recipe is written // adjust if altering batch size), and maple syrup or coconut sugar.
 Mix/pulse until creamy and smooth.

 - Taste and adjust seasonings as needed.
 I added a bit more harissa paste for heat and another pinch of salt.
-Add remaining 1 Tbsp olive oil for extra creaminess.
+Add remaining 1 Tbsp olive oil (amount as original recipe is written // adjust if altering batch size) for extra creaminess.
 Mix/pulse again to combine.

 - Garnish with fresh mint, walnuts and a pinch more paprika (optional).

-*Nutrition information is a rough estimate for one (of 4) servings without optional toppings.
+*Nutrition information is a rough estimate calculated without optional toppings.